ENG517/Procedure/soetebierl/p-stardew-valley-create-new-save.md

 4. Select your animal preference from the options.
 This will determine what your first pet will be.
 There will be the opportunity to acquire a different pet later in the game.

 ## Selecting a Farm Type
-There are eight different farm settings availble to choose from in Stardew Valley 1.6.
+There are eight different farm settings available to choose from in Stardew Valley 1.6.

 **The Farm types are as follows:**